 Instructions

 - Prepare the Spam and Nori.
 Cut the nori sheets into thirds or fourths.
 Slice the spam into 6-8 slices (depending on how thick you like it).
 In a small bowl, whisk together oyster sauce, soy sauce, and sugar until the sugar is dissolved.
-Add Spam to the sauce and let it marinate for 10 minutes.
+Add Spam to the soy sauce mixture and let it marinate for 10 minutes.

 - Fry the eggs.
 In a small bowl, crack and whisk the eggs.
 Heat oil in a 12-inch skillet over medium-low heat.
 When hot, add the egg mixture, cover, and let it sit for 5-6 minutes or until cooked.
 Remove the egg onto a plate or cutting board.
 Place the musubi mold on top of the egg and use a knife to trace around the inside.